FirstNet Authority: Public forums

 In August 2016 FirstNet held a border security forum in Phoenix, Arizona.
 FirstNet officials met with federal and local security officials to discuss problems with communications networks and updates on FirstNet's deployment of the national broadband wireless network.
 FirstNet's representatives said that LTE technology (the data and apps that people have on their smart phones) will help emergency responders during public emergencies.

 Implementation

 FirstNet is headquartered in Reston, Virginia, with technical headquarters in Boulder, Colorado.
 The authority board created a public-private partnership with AT&T in March 2017 to build out FirstNet.

-In December, 2017, all 50 states opted in to the network plan with AT&T, but questions remained about when it would be deployed and how cost-effective it is.
+In December 2017, all 50 states opted in to the network plan with AT&T, but questions remained about when it would be deployed and how cost-effective it is.

+In December 2023, FirstNet Authority Board Chairman Richard Corrizzo announced that the FirstNet Authority had validated that AT&T had completed the initial five-year network buildout by the March 30, 2023 deadline.

+Mobile network

+As a result of the abovementioned partnership, all FirstNet subscribers use the AT&T Mobility cellular network, with maximum priority given to 4G LTE Band 14 (700 MHz) originally reserved for FirstNet as well as other frequency bands over other AT&T subscribers.